codemzy/static-blog/README.md

 ## Set Up

 Click the 'use this template' button to create a new repository for your blog.
 Give it a name, and then clone your new repo to your dev environment (local or in the cloud like Gitpod or Glitch).
+But it's a bit tricky to get updates from a template repo as your new repo will have a different git history.

 You're going to need NodeJS installed for the dev server (but since this is static, in production no servers are required).